luiscarlosgph/phpAlarm/README.md

 phpAlarm
 ========

-Web application in PHP to setup alarms to wake me up, it uses a sqlite database to store the alarms and cron to play the audio files to wake me up.
+Web application in PHP to setup alarms to wake you up.
+It uses a sqlite database to store all the alarms and the cron daemon to run them at the appropriate times.
+It is obvious that for this application to work the computer running the webapp needs to have speakers.